StevenBontius/Cyclistic/analyze.md

 * Casual riders rider more during the weekend
 * Casual and member riders show similar riding patterns during the weekend
 * Member riders rider more in the colder months whereas the casual rider likes the warmer months
+* 92% of the rides longer than 100 minutes are performed by casual riders.

 ## Conclusions
 * Members make more rides than casual riders
-* Cusual riders spend more minutes on the bike then members
+* Casual riders spend more minutes on the bike then members

+## More data needed
+* Divide the casual members in to regular and day pass.